openebs/openebs/contribute/design/proposal-1.0-cstor-pool-volume-provisioning.md

      block devices by replacing the `blockDevices` section with `maxPool: 3` as shown [here](https://github.com/openebs/openebs/blob/master/k8s/sample-pv-yamls/spc-cstor-disk-type.yaml).
      The support for automatic selection is experimental and will undergo changes in the upcoming releases.
-To keep clear seperation between the auto and manual mode of provisioning, the auto mode might be repsented by a totally different CRD.
+To keep clear separation between the auto and manual mode of provisioning, the auto mode might be represented by a totally different CRD.

    * maya-cstor-operator (embedded into maya-apiserver), will be watching for SPCs (type=cstor).